espressif/idf-eclipse-plugin/README.md

 # Custom IDE Configuration
 ## Custom build directory
+IDE allows configuring a custom build directory to the project:

+1. Select a project and click on a launch configuration `Edit` button from the top toolbar and this will the launch `Edit Configuration` window
+2. Navigate to the `Build Settings` tab
-IDE allows configuring a custom build directory to the project using the launch configuration window with build arguments `-B <custom build path>` and this is where all the project build artifacts will be generated.
+3. In the `Additional CMake Arguments` section, provide a custom build directory with arguments `-B <custom build path>` with an absolute path.
 Custom build directory path could be within the project or a path from the file system.
-1. Select a project and click on a launch configuration Edit button from the top toolbar and this will the launch Edit Configuration window
-2. Navigate to the `Build Settings` tab
-3. Provide a custom build directory with an absolute path in the `Additional CMake Arguments` section.
 For example: `-B /Users/myUser/esp/generated`
 4. Click on Ok and build the project

+Note this configuration changes where all the project build artifacts will be generated.

 ![](docs/images/custombuilddir.png)